Diabetes care: 10 ways to avoid complications

 - Premature death

-Talk to your doctor about ways to help you stop smoking or using other types of tobacco.
+Talk to your health care provider about ways to help you stop smoking or using other types of tobacco.

 3. Keep your blood pressure and cholesterol under control

-Eating a healthy, reduced-fat diet and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
-Your doctor may also recommend taking prescription medication, if necessary.
+Eating a healthy, reduced-fat and low salt diet, avoiding excess alcohol, and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
+Your health care provider may also recommend taking prescription medication, if necessary.

 4. Schedule regular physicals and eye exams